establishment progressives edge toward insightful understanding of our political reality.

 as george monbiot puts it: ‘this is a fascinating, clear-headed and critically important report. reading it, i’m struck by the fact that nothing quite like it has been written before. why not, i wonder, when this issue looms so large in our lives, and the ethical questions involved so obviously require investigation? i’m delighted that it’s been done at last, and that an urgently-needed debate can now begin.’

-i agree that this extremely important issue has been studiously ignored by the western political class for the last century or so, for no good reason, and that it is a good sign that this issue has been raised with an excellent research-based analysis — unfortunately for me, i will fail to be delighted until this urgently needed debate has been had in the global mainstream (not only amongst a handful of academics, ‘liberal’-‘elites’ and advertising industry representatives/apologists), and the vast majority of the general population has decided that advertising is a purely destructive force that we must remove from global society immediately.
+i agree that the extremely important issue of for-profit advertising has been almost entirely ignored by the western political class for as long as modern advertising has existed (approximately 100 years), for no good reason, and that it is a good sign that this issue has been raised with an excellent research-based analysis — unfortunately for me, i will fail to be delighted until this urgently needed debate has been had in the global mainstream (not only amongst a handful of academics, ‘liberal’-‘elites’ and advertising industry representatives/apologists), and the vast majority of the general population has decided that unsolicited advertising in the public sphere is a purely destructive force that we must remove from global society immediately.

 [this advertising debate being had in the global mainstream? however could that happen when our mainstream is owned and run by profit-mad businesses that deal in the sale of advertising and possess pro-capitalist/anti-justice sentiments as a matter of course? good question astute reader, you may go on and answer that yourself, i’m sure you are capable]